polterguy/hyper-core/README.md

-## A generic back end for JSON/REST based front ends
+# A generic back end for JSON/REST based front ends

 Hyper Core is an attempt at creating a generic back end, built around JSON, allowing you to easily consume pre-built JSON based web services, from your own JavaScript projects.
-It is recently initiated, but contains for now, a _"database"_ module, which allows you to perform all basic CRUD operations, on any MySQL based database, as long as it has at the very least an _"id"_ primary key column.
+It is recently initiated, but contains for now, a _"database"_ module, which allows you to perform all basic CRUD operations, on any MySQL based database, as long as it has at the very least an _"id"_ primary id column.

 The idea with the project, is to create a generic back end, which will serve most of your purposes, by exposing parts of Phosphorus Five to JSON web services, such that you can focus exclusively on the front end, integrating Phosphorus Five with any front end framework you wish.
-This would allow you to create your front end in anything you wish, such as for instance Sencha, Angular, React, jQuery, etc. While having Phosphorus Five automatically take care of things such as security, etc.
+This would allow you to create your front end in anything you wish, such as for instance Sencha, Angular, React, jQuery, etc - While having Phosphorus Five automatically take care of things such as security, etc.

 Since the module is built around URLs, and you can grant or deny access to URLs